kubedb/docs/docs/reference/webhook-server/kubedb-webhook-server_run.md

       --contention-profiling                                    Enable block profiling, if profiling is enabled --debug-socket-path string                                Use an unprotected (no authn/authz) unix-domain socket for profiling with the given path
       --egress-selector-config-file string                      File with apiserver egress selector configuration.
+      --enable-http2                                            If set, HTTP/2 will be enabled for the metrics and webhook servers
       --enable-mutating-webhook                                 If true, enables mutating webhooks for KubeDB CRDs. (default true)
       --enable-priority-and-fairness                            If true, replace the max-in-flight handler with an enhanced one that queues and dispatches with priority and fairness
       --enable-validating-webhook                               If true, enables validating webhooks for KubeDB CRDs. (default true)